dddware/dbot/README.md

 As for now, plugins are single-file modules living the `plugins/` directory.
 Support for `npm`-installed plugins (with autoloading via a name prefix) is on the way.

 A couple of plugins are included by default, check them out to roll out your own.
-These include the `list` plugin : just say `!list` to see everything else.
+These include the `list` plugin : PM that to the bot to see everything else.

 ## Usage